 We use songs to reinforce the language such as for body parts, days of the week, numbers, colours and the seasons.
-Children are introduced to names of musical instruments, where they might fit within an orchestra and music genre.

 Computing

 Computing is an important element of our MFL curriculum.
 The children have the opportunity to listen to native speakers and help them to pronounce their words correctly.
 We use interactive activities to support their learning.